MyParcelCOM/json-schema-form-builder/README.md

 This library provides an object-oriented API for constructing forms, which can be converted into a JSON Schema.

-This package includes:
+This package includes the following functionalities:

-- Classes that can be used to outline simple forms.
-- Functionality to render these forms into JSON Schema.
+1. Constructing forms and rendering them as a JSON Schema.
+2. Creating simple fields such as `text`, `number` and `checkbox`.
+3. Creating choice fields such as `select`, `radio` and `multi-select`.
+4. Grouping form fields (`group` element).
+5. Adding translations to form elements using the `LabelTranslationCollection` class.
+This includes:
-- Support for translations of form elements and options.
+    - Field label translations (for all fields and groups).
+    - Option labels (for fields with a finite set of options such as `Select` and `Radio`).
-- Defining corresponding values for form elements.
+6. Defining values for form fields using the `ValueCollection` class.

 ## PHP 8